|

 originally spoke the same language, but then God changed things

-which was supposed to reach to the heavens, was never completed,
+tower, which was supposed to reach to the heavens, was never

-because the people building it could no longer understand one another.
+completed, because the people building it could no longer understand

 let them exchange ideas with significantly more precision and clarity.